 Review Purpose: The purpose of the review was to evaluate selected health care facility operations, focusing on patient care quality and the environment of care, and to provide crime awareness briefings.
-We conducted the review the week of January 25, 2016.
+We conducted the review the week of March 21, 2016.

-Review Results: The review covered seven activities.
-We made no recommendations in the following activity:
+Review Results: The review covered seven activities and a follow-up review area from the previous Combined Assessment Program review.
+We made no recommendations in the following two activities: